davetcoleman/bolt/README.md

     catkin config --extend /opt/ros/jade --cmake-args -DCMAKE_BUILD_TYPE=Release
     catkin build

+## Run in Docker

+    docker run -it davetcoleman/bolt:bolt-jade-build

+## Layout

+- bolt_core: The core algorithm for sparse roadmap creation and multi-model task planning is locate
+- bolt_2d: A simple 2d/3d toy problem for testing bolt in a low dimensional space using Rviz
+- bolt_hilgendorf: A MoveIt!-based configuration space for single and dual arm motion planning using Bolt
+- bolt_ur5: a temporary package leftover from roscon_demo15 for Descartes.
+Should be merged into bolt\_hilgendorf or removed entirely
+- moveit_ompl: based on ``moveit_planners_ompl``, a simplified common interface for moveit and ompl that I've heavily customized
+- docker: just contains recipies for auto building docker images on Dockerhub

+## Usage

+There are currently two main applications for using bolt - 2d and hilgendorf.
+See the respective folders on how to use them.

 ## Testing and Linting

 To run [roslint](http://wiki.ros.org/roslint), use the following command with [catkin-tools](https://catkin-tools.readthedocs.org/):